ArnBeDev/FactoryCapture/README.md

  -these data can be accessed over a web-api

  Frontend:
-  -written Javascript with Vue.js as Frontend framework
+  -written in Javascript with Vue.js as Frontend framework
   -live overview over the factory
   -allows to analyse the productivity of the machines
   -allows machine error backtracing
   -allows production backtracing

 Factory Simulation:
- -written in c# and java
+ -written in C# and Java
  -sends every seconds a HTTP Request to the backend with machinedata
  -is a good option as long as you do not have your own factory